Baltimore County Department of Health

 - Baltimore County residents

-- Medical Assistance/Medicaid recipients -must have a current number
+- Medical Assistance and Medicaid recipients – must have a current number

 - Living in a "home"